danbiedu-learning/react/css/09. Nexter Project and Master CSS Grid Layouts/devstefancho.md

 - How and why to create girds inside of grids
 - How to create a responsive component without media queries
 - How to build a small component using CSS grid
+- How to deal with overlapping grid items
+- Why images are special and behave differently than other grid items
+- How to decide if flexbox is a better tool in certain situations

 ## grid-template
 ### min-content